 We Love to Educate Our Patients

-Patients often ask us the same questions.
-We have a thing for sharing knowledge and education (if you hadn’t noticed), so we’ve provided some of the most common inquiries—and our answers—below.
+We have a thing for sharing knowledge and education (if you hadn’t noticed), so we’ve provided some of the most common questions and our answers below.

 Anesthesia: Is it safe for my child?